(k) Provisions, contingent liabilities and commitments

 Equity-settled transactions

-The cost of equity-settled transactions is determined by the fair value at the date
+The cost of equity-settled transactions is determined by the fair value at the date when the grant is made using an appropriate valuation model.

-That cost is recognised, together with a corresponding increase in Share-Based Payment (SBP) reserves in equity, over the period in which the performance and/or service conditions are fulfilled in employee benefits expense.
+period in which the performance and/or service conditions are fulfilled in employee benefits expense.
 The cumulative expense recognised for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the vesting period has expired and the Company's best estimate of the number of equity instruments that will ultimately vest.
 The statement of profit and loss expense or credit for a period represents the movement in cumulative expense recognised as at the beginning and end of that period and is recognised in employee benefits expense.

 Service and non-market performance conditions are not taken into account when determining the grant date fair value of awards, but the likelihood of the conditions being met is assessed as part of the Company's best estimate of the number of equity instruments that will ultimately vest.
 Market performance conditions are reflected within the grant date fair value.
-Any other conditions attached to an award, but without an associated service requirement, are considered to be nonvesting conditions.
+Any other conditions attached to an award, but without an associated service requirement, are considered to be non¬ vesting conditions.
 Non-vesting conditions are reflected in the fair value of an award and lead to an immediate expensing of an award unless there are also service and/or performance conditions.

 No expense is recognised for awards that do not ultimately vest because non-market performance and/or service conditions have not been met.
 Where awards include a market or non-vesting condition, the transactions are treated as vested irrespective of whether the market or non-vesting condition is satisfied, provided that all other performance and/or service conditions are satisfied.